 - Year 5 - 1 pounds of muscle gained

-If - and this is a big if - training and diet are spot on.
+If - and this is a big if - training and diet are spots on.

 Let's pretend, for the sake of debate, that we have two lifters.
-Lifter A uses frequency training for five years, and is completely optimal in everything he does.
-Rate of muscle gain goes according to the chart above, and he rocks out 31 pounds of mass.
+Lifter A uses frequency training for five years and is completely optimal in everything he does.
+The rate of muscle gain goes according to the chart above, and he rocks out 31 pounds of mass.

 Now, let's look at Lifter B. He's a "split bro," and uses a body part workout for 5 years.
 His training isn't optimal, and he only gains 12 pounds of muscle during his first year.